-The essence of every fossil fuel — coal, oil and gas — is its carbon and hydrogen atoms.
+The energy essence of every fossil fuel is its carbon and hydrogen atoms.
 Oxidizing (combusting) those atoms releases their heat energy but also converts carbon to carbon dioxide.
-Natural gas, with a high ratio of hydrogen to carbon, is the least carbon-intensive fuel, while coal is the opposite.
+Natural gas, with a high ratio of hydrogen to carbon, is the least carbon-intensive fuel, while coal is the most.
 The CO2 released from burning these fuels rises into the upper atmosphere and remains resident there — typically for around a century — trapping heat re-radiated from Earth’s surface and causing global warming and other harmful climate change.

 How is a carbon tax implemented?